danielhusar/generator-jquery-plugin-boilerplate/readme.md

 > Scaffold out a [generator-jquery-plugin-boilerplate](https://github.com/danielhusar/generator-jquery-plugin-boilerplate)

 If you want to run mocha tests from cli you will need to install phantom.js.

-Gulp is used to link and minify your plugin.
+Gulp is used to lint and minify your plugin.

 ## Install